Usability & UX

 NetVM- Networking Virtual Machine

 Use the minimum amount of words needed to be descriptive, but also informative.
-Go with common words that are as widely understood as possible.
+Go with common words that are as widely understood.
 Sometimes, inventing a word such as

 Qube to describe a